mohsinmanzur/Number-Words-to-Digits-Convertor/README.md

-# Number-Words-to-Digits-Convertor
+# Number Words to Digits Converter

-A function to convert numbers in words into digits.
+A Python function that converts numbers written in words into digits.

+- 'One Thousand' = 1000
+- 'Thirty one million, seven hundred and sixty one' = 31000761